 A font package for rendering the New Tai Lue (Xishuangbanna Dai) script.
 It includes a complete set of New Tai Lue consonants, vowels, tones, and digits, along with punctuation and other useful symbols.

-A font family for the Khmer script.
+A font family for the Khmer script of Cambodia.

 A font (formerly named SIL Yi) for the standardized Yi script used by a large ethnic group in southwestern China.